RT-Jeion/RT-Jeion/README.md

 > "Systems outlast trends.
 Clarity beats complexity.
 Build like a leader, think like a scientist."

 Thanks for visiting.
-Let’s build the future — one system at a time.
+Let’s build the future — one system at atime.